bpeel/prevo/README.md

 You will likely see some warnings about inconsistencies in the XML sources.
 It is safe to ignore these.

-Assuming you have the Android SDK installed correctly, you can now build the package like so:
+Assuming you have the Android SDK installed correctly, you can build the app either with Android Studio or the command line as follows.

+Debug mode:

     cd $HOME/prevo
-    android update project -t android-16 -p $PWD ant release
+    ./gradlew assembleDebug

+Release mode:

+    cd $HOME/prevo
+    ./gradlew assembleRelease

-You should then have the final package in `bin/PReVo-release.apk`
+You should then have the final package in either `app/build/outputs/apk/debug/` or `app/build/outputs/apk/release/` depending on the build type.

 Building a specific release
 ---------------------------